davidnnn/chocolatey-packages/README.md

 For daily operations check out the AU packages [template README](https://github.com/majkinetor/au-packages-template/blob/master/README.md).

 ### Getting started

-1. Fork this repository and rename it to `chocolatey-packages` (on GitHub - go into Settings, Repository name and rename).
-1. Clone the repository locally.
 1. Head into the `setup` folder and perform the proper steps for your choice of setup (or both if you plan to use both methods).
 1. Edit this README.
 Update the badges at the top.